stormcoalition/stormcoalition.github.io/index.md

 The Save The Oak Ridges Moraine (**STORM**) Coalition has focused on protecting the ecological integrity of the Oak Ridges Moraine since 1989.

 To accompany our website ([stormcoalition.com](https://www.stormcoalition.com/)).
-This repository holds STORM's *"[GitHub Pages](https://pages.github.com/)"* where ideas, knowledge, references, mapping and technology are shared openly.
+Our [Github Repository](https://github.com/stormcoalition) holds STORM's *"[GitHub Pages](https://pages.github.com/)"* where ideas, knowledge, references, mapping and technology are shared openly.